 Copy the below code to use the infographic on your site/blog post:

 How to measure yourself?

-In case if there is no measurement written on the frame, then you can go for the DIY measurement.
+In case if there are no measurements of eyeglass written on the frame, then you can go for the DIY measurement.
 You just need a measuring tape to accurately measure the frame size.

 Temple arms – You have to consider the total temple arms, starting from the point where the arm is connected to the lens to the end around the ears.
-Measure it in millimetre.
+Measure it in millimetres.